 Tofu puffs soak up the soup.
 They are kind of like a tofu sponge.
 That’s not the most appetizing description.
 But it’s accurate.
 They don’t taste like sponge though.
 Not that I eat a lot of sponge but I’m pretty sure.

 I like them but as a garnish.
 An interesting textural addition.
-I don’t think I would want to eat 10.
-But one or two adds a little something extra.
+Not sure I want 10 of them in my bowl.
+But one or two adds a little something extra so I include them in this recipe.
+Try them.

 Easy chili sauce for a spicier laksa